BooneAndrewsLab/singlecelltool/README.md

 label single cell images on a grid layout.
 Users can save a phenotype for each cell and then export the data.

-This tool is used in the paper: "Exploring endocytic compartment morphology with systematic genetics and single cell image analysis"
+This tool is used in the paper: "Systematic genetics and single-cell imaging reveal widespread morphological pleiotropy and cell-to-cell variability"

 _Mojca Mattiazzi Usaj, Nil Sahin, Helena Friesen, Carles Pons, Matej Usaj, Myra Paz Masinas, Ermira Shuteriqi, Aleksei Shkurin, Patrick Aloy, Quaid Morris,